 This means prospects are further inclined to inquire, as they’re thankful for the content (and they’re now thinking about their business needs!), but it also works to nurture those who may not be ready to buy just yet.
 After reading a few blogs and watching a couple of videos, the prospect may then realize you can help them, and come to you for a solution.

 So how is this done?
-How can you create a content market strategy that generates both hot and warm business leads, doesn’t repeat itself and is consistent in its results?
+How can you create an effective content marketing strategy that generates both hot and warm business leads, doesn’t repeat itself and is consistent in its results?
 Here are five simple steps to show you how…

 1) Perfect your buyer persona

 If you’re not already using a buyer persona, then make one!
 And if you are, make sure it’s perfect.
 A buyer persona is a representation of your ideal buyer.
 The more information you can attribute to it- the better.
 Make sure you’re covering both bigger picture factors and more detailed, micro preferences.
 For example-

 - What facilities do they need for your product/solution to work?

 - Where are they based?
 These are often similar to the questions used in turning a normal business lead into a qualified lead.
 Then look to more specific detail:

 - What’s their job title?

 - Can they make a decision alone?